One sock down, one to go.

 And what is the yarn sitting on?
 Well, that is my accumulating stash of fabrics.
 Don’t they go great with the Mollusc colorway?
 All of the fabrics come from Michael’s Fabrics.
 I have plans on getting deeper into sewing, with the worsted wools going towards dress slacks for me and Mr. Penney and the gray cotton shirting going for a shirt for myself.
 SQUEEE!

-3 thoughts on “Dress You Up
+3 responses to “Dress You Up”

-1. Good luck with all that sewing, Patrick, knitting and spinning work much better for me.
+Good luck with all that sewing, Patrick, knitting and spinning work much better for me.
 Those are going to be some slacks.
 Your handspun turned out so nicely, the colors are amazing.
 The kitchener should work well with k1,p1 rib.
 When I tried it with k2,p2 rib, it turned out to be quite an ordeal for me.